 - The oil becomes infused with garlicky goodness, which goes straight into the peanut sauce.

-Tips for buying: I typically use Chinese light soy sauce in my cooking, but any basic grocery store soy sauce works too.
-If you’re gluten-free, tamari or gluten-free soy sauce are great alternatives.
+- Tips for buying: I typically use Chinese light soy sauce in Chinese-ish recipes, but any basic grocery store soy sauce works too.
+If you’re gluten-free, use tamari or gluten-free soy sauce.

-Slice the scallions thinly on a bias, then soak in a bowl of ice water while you prep everything else.
+Slice the scallions thinly on a bias, then soak in a bowl of ice water while you prep everything else (this mellows out their pungency).

 Cook the udon noodles according to the package, then drain and rinse to bring to room temperature.